SwethaRedd/Restaurant-App/README.md

 # Config driven UI:

 Web site is driven by Configs(Data).
-Controlling your UI using your data, your config (data) .
-Your config(data) comes from your backend.
+Controlling your UI using your data or your config .
+Your config(data) comes from your backend api.

 The data can be different for different locations.
+Few websites are operated in different countries, and displays webiste information tailored to each specific location.

+This is achieved through a config driven UI, where the backend controls the front end UI configuration, allowing for targetted content delivery based on the user's location.

+This system ensures that users see relevant information, such as promotions, offers or deals and details specific to their location resulting in a personalized and convenient experience.

 # Ex: